 Robert Cecil Romer Maugham, 2nd Viscount Maugham, 1916–1981, English writer.

-Clarence Osborne, 1917/8-79, Australian court supervisor.
+Clarence Henry Howard-Osborne, 1918-79, Australian court supervisor.

-Peter Gamble, born ca. 1920, English schoolmaster
+Revd.
+Peter John Gamble, 1920-97, English schoolmaster

 Jack Robinson, born 1921, English soldier